This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 }

-See spec.md, Section 3.5 and Section 7 for all auth modes.
+See spec.md, Section 3.5 and Section 7 for all auth methods.

-Every AFPS package has a scoped name of the form @scope/name.
+Every AFPS package has a stable AFPS identity of the form @scope/name.
 Both segments are lowercase, alphanumeric, and may contain hyphens — but must start and end with a letter or digit.
 No underscores, no uppercase.

 @acme/customer-intake valid